surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 1. You can create either a mysql database in RDS OR a SQLITE database locally.
 2. To create a mysql database in RDS instance:

     a.
-Open <project directory>/config/dbconfig.yml
+Within the project directory, open config/dbconfig.yml.

     b.
 The host, port, user_env, password_env and dbname will need to be changed appropriately to the credentials corresponding the RDS instance where you want the mysql database created.

     c.
-Go to the project directory and run: python run.py create_db.
+Go to the project directory and run:

     `python run.py create_db`

 3. (Optional) To create a SQLITE database locally (instead of RDS):

     a.
-Open <project directory>/config.py
+Within the project directory, open config.py

     b.
 Set DBCONFIG = None

     c.
-The location where the SQLITE database will be created locally is default setin the config DB_PATH as <project directory>/data with the database name as XchangeRatePredictor.db.
-Change that if required.
+The location where the SQLITE database will be created locally is default set in the config DB_PATH.
+It is default set to the "data" directory within the project repository with the database name as "XchangeRatePredictor.db".
+Change that only if required.

     d.
 Go to the project directory and run: